RockTomate/docs/docs/formulas/macros.md

 Macros are lightweight functions that accept parameters and return a value: just like an ordinary function.
 They're called from within formulas.

+To learn about available macros, see [Macro References](/references/macro-references).

 ## Calling Macros

 Inside of a formula, macros can be called just like an ordinary function: